-Here’s everything you need to know in finance today.
+Here’s everything you need to know in Australia and beyond to kick off your Wednesday:

 Make your money work with Yahoo Finance’s daily newsletter.
 Sign up here and stay on top of the latest money, news and tech news.